Can I apply for Central Illinois Farm Beginnings (CIFB) with a partner? Do we both pay?

 What will I have gained by the end of the CIFB program?

 The most common outcome of the CIFB program is a farm business plan proposal which can be used to guide next steps in the establishment of your business, sell your idea to investors and financiers, and guide your decisions on marketing, pricing, and long-term strategy.
 However, for many CIFB students, a business plan proposal is not the most appropriate outcome for their time in the course.
-This can be for a variety of reasons: the student is not ready to start their farm business immediately; the student is only establishing a new enterprise as part of an exisiting business; the student wants to establish a non-profit or less conventional farm ownership structure; the student has decided, after taking the CIFB course, that they are not going to establish a farm business.
-All of these are excellent outcomes of the course that depend on the needs of the student, and we will help guide students to whatever plan that best meets those needs.
+This can be for a variety of reasons: the student is not ready to start their farm business immediately; the student is only establishing a new enterprise as part of an existing business; the student wants to establish a non-profit or less conventional farm ownership structure; the student has decided, after taking the CIFB course, that they are not going to establish a farm business.
+All of these are excellent outcomes of the course that depends on the needs of the student, and we will help guide students to whatever plan that best meets those needs.
 All students will be equipped to continue developing their plans using the tools and techniques taught in the course.

 In addition to a clear plan for your successful farming future, you will leave the course with the guidance of a mentor, a greatly expanded network of both fellow beginning farmers and experienced farmers and other ag professionals, and access to the extensive resources of The Land Connection and its many partners.